Kreator: Experimentation (1992–2000)

 The early 1990s brought a decline in the popularity of traditional thrash metal, which was replaced by grunge.
-By 1992, Kreator had been released from their American contract with CBS/Sony Music, then-home of the likes of Alice in Chains and Pearl Jam.
+By 1992, Kreator was released from their American contract with CBS/Sony Music, then-home of the likes of Alice in Chains and Pearl Jam.
 Their sixth studio album, Renewal, was released in the fall of that year, and featured heavy death metal and industrial influences.
 While reaching a newer audience, the band upset many longtime fans, accusing them of "selling out".
 Kreator experienced a decline in popularity as a result of the backlash against the album.

 The line-up also underwent significant changes.
 Founding member Roberto Fioretti left after recording the album and was replaced by Andreas Herz.
 In 1994, Reil departed as well, leaving Petrozza the sole original band member.
 Reil was replaced by Joe Cangelosi while Herz left the same year and was replaced by Christian "Speesy" Giesler.
 During this time, Kreator had ended their tenure with Noise Records and signed with GUN Records.
 The new line-up released the album Cause for Conflict in 1995.
 The songs bore a heavy influence of such bands as Pantera and Machine Head, as well as a partial resemblance to Renewal.

 Gosdzik and Cangelosi left in 1996 and were replaced by Tommy Vetterli (then-formerly of Coroner) and a returning Reil, respectively.
+The band performed at Wacken Open Air this year.
 Kreator continued to experiment, producing Outcast (1997) and Endorama (1999) with ambient and gothic influences and incorporating samples and loops.
 However, record sales went down, and by the end of the 1990s, the band had reached commercial and critical nadir.
 Despite that, Petrozza was quoted as stating: "For us, success doesn't define in record sales.
 So all our albums have been successful for us, because we've achieved what we were aiming for."